davekinna/akg/README.md

 Steps in creating and using a graph are as follows:

 0. Create a working directory for your downloaded data, derived data and graph files.
 In the examples I've named my working directories with the date, for example, 'd2025-08-12'.
+I refer to this here as <top_level>

 1. finding relevant articles
     - processing.py